The Bankrate promise

-I turn my cash back into Chase Ultimate Rewards points and transfer to my Chase Sapphire Reserve for a few reasons.
+I turn my cash back into Chase Ultimate Rewards points and transfer them to my Chase Sapphire Reserve for a few reasons.
 First, in doing so, I get 50 percent more value when I redeem points for airfare, hotels, rental cars and other travel through Chase.
-Second, the Chase Sapphire Reserve lets me transfer points to Chase airline and hotel partners at a 1:1 ratio.
+Second, the Sapphire Reserve lets me transfer points to Chase airline and hotel partners at a 1:1 ratio.

 Fortunately, Chase makes combining all your travel points into one account a breeze.

 If you’re thinking of applying for the Ink Business Cash so you can earn cash back at office supply stores, you should also know about consumer protections that can apply to your purchases.
 The Ink Business Cash comes with two important benefits for items you buy with your card:

 - Purchase protection against damage or theft, which is good for up to 120 days after purchase with a maximum benefit of $10,000 per claim and $50,000 per account